-Formability index (F.I) is calculated, as illustrated in the following Figure 2-22, for every element throughout the simulation duration.
+Formability index (F.I) is calculated, as illustrated in Figure 2-24, for every element in the sheet blank throughout the simulation duration.
 The value of F.I. is 0.0 for virgin material and reaches maximum of 1.0 when the material fails.
 The theoretical background can be found in two papers: 1) T.B.
 Stoughton, X. Zhu, "Review of Theoretical Models of the Strain-Based FLD and their Relevance to the Stress-Based FLD, International Journal of Plasticity", V. 20, Issues 8-9, P. 1463-1486, 2003; and 2) Danielle Zeng, Xinhai Zhu, Laurent B. Chappuis, Z. Cedric Xia, "A Path Independent Forming Limited Criterion for Sheet Metal Forming Simulations", 2008 SAE Proceedings, Detroit MI, April, 2008.